 - Your divot should start a little after the tee available outside the golf ball.
 You need to remember that hitting the ball comes first, then the turf.

 This drill will help you to fix your club path and attack angle.
 If you fail to take out the front tee, then it means you aren't putting enough of your weight forward.
-Also, no divot would mean that you should swing down on the ball more.
+Also, no divot would mean that you should swing down on the golf ball more.

-Drill # 3- Stand on club
+Drill to stop topping the golf ball # 3- Stand on club

 - Put a club down in a parallel position to your back foot